 So far wrestling is learning how to toughen up and embrace pain.

-A female wrestler next to me with huge arm muscles and a nose piercing moves through the bumps and forward rolls like Lara Croft from Tomb Raider.
+A female wrestler next to me with huge arm muscles moves through the bumps and forward rolls like Lara Croft from Tomb Raider.

 Emma is 25 and has been wrestling for a year, but she says it wasn’t an easy start.
 She left her first try-out with a huge headache – she didn’t bump properly – and learnt pretty quickly she wasn’t fit enough.